Carne Asada Quesadilla (San Diego-Style)

 Best Cheese For Quesadillas

 Fantastic cheese options include: Mexican cheese blend, monterey jack, colby, cheddar, pepper jack or even Oaxaca.
+These would work for Carne Asada Sliders also.

 Avoid pre-shredded bagged cheese as the coating used prohibits the cheese from melting.
 When you’re making cheese quesadillas, pre-shredded cheese is the antithesis of what you’re going for.